-Excerpts about Trust
+Quotes about Trust

-Completely Trusting the Truth of true Nature
+Completely Trusting the Truth of True Nature

 When we see that awakening is the self-illumination of true nature, this doesn’t mean that we should stop practicing.
 It doesn’t mean that we get a free pass and can be lazy and simply rely on true nature to do the job.
 It means that in our practice, what we have faith in is not the mind or the heart or the body but true nature and its truth and love and power.
 This trust is similar to how the monotheistic traditions talk about faith in God, except here it is not faith in an other.
 True nature is not something outside of us or other than us.
 We completely trust the truth of true nature, and we have unwavering faith in its loving and illuminating and

 liberating power.
 The only thing left for us to do in the light of this kind of faith is to stay oriented toward true nature.
 We continue whatever practice we are doing without believing that we are making any illuminations happen, without believing that our practice or our capacities are what make awakening occur.
 This is a subtle and controversial point, one that takes a great deal of experience and wisdom to understand.
 This is why nondoing, which is the core of inquiry, is such an important part of our practice.
 When we inquire, we are not trying to do something to our experience; we are simply interested in letting it be and understanding it so it can reveal itself as fully as possible.
 In some sense, we could say that reality, because of its pure heart—its true nature—appears in a dualistic way so that we can practice, so that we can begin to inquire into and investigate who and what we are, whether